Lukembou/Budget-Tracker/README.md

   ![Screenshot_20230118_020529](https://user-images.githubusercontent.com/112616414/213122673-a1ff76f1-8c79-4fd2-8b2f-87ae5e0af4d6.png)

-<h2>We make an empty list so we can prompt the user for income and savings goals then subtracting the savings to give us a budget for the rest of the month<h2>
+  We make an empty list so we can prompt the user for income and savings goals then subtracting the savings to give us a budget for the rest of the month<h2>

-<h2>We then make a while loop to prompt the user for expenses and save it to a function
+  We then make a while loop to prompt the user for expenses and save it to a function

-<h2>Line 20-24 basically says that if you dont input a subcategory then it will leave it blank
+  Line 20-24 basically says that if you dont input a subcategory then it will leave it blank